breezy-team/loggerhead/docs/index.rst

    $ sudo cp ./loggerheadd /etc/init.d

-2) Edit the file to configure where your Loggerhead is installed, and which serve-branches options you would like.
+2) Edit the file to configure where your Loggerhead is installed, and which loggerhead-serve options you would like.

 .. code-block:: sh